 Barbara’s Tips + Notes

 - The dough will be sticky but will firm up when refrigerated.

 - This dough needs to be refrigerated at least an hour or the cookies will spread.

 - To help the powdered sugar evenly coat the cookies, try sifting it first and then roll the balls several times to make sure each ball is coated.

-- You can refrigerate the dough longer than 1 hour or even freeze it.
+- You can refrigerate the dough longer than 1 hour.